 sudo apt install python3.13 python3.13-venv python3.13-dev

-Critical Deadsnakes PPA Disclaimer: The maintainer states there is no guarantee of timely security updates.
-Production systems must track CVEs and be ready to recompile or sandbox workloads until patches arrive.
-Use the PPA for development, CI, or testing and rely on your release’s default Python (3.12 on 24.04, 3.10 on 22.04) for system tooling.
+The Deadsnakes maintainer does not guarantee timely security updates.
+For production workloads, track CVEs and be ready to recompile or isolate workloads until patched packages are published.
+Use the PPA primarily for development, CI, or testing, and rely on your release’s default Python (3.12 on 24.04, 3.10 on 22.04) for system tooling.

 Monitor the Python Security page and the CVE database search for Python vulnerabilities.
 Subscribe to the Python Security Announcements mailing list to receive notifications when security patches are released.